CT scan: Prevalence

 Use of CT has increased dramatically over the last two decades.
 An estimated 72 million scans were performed in the United States in 2007, accounting for close to half of the total per-capita dose rate from radiologic and nuclear medicine procedures.
 Of the CT scans, six to eleven percent are done in children, an increase of seven to eightfold from 1980.
 Similar increases have been seen in Europe and Asia.
 In Calgary, Canada, 12.1% of people who present to the emergency with an urgent complaint received a CT scan, most commonly either of the head or of the abdomen.
 The percentage who received CT, however, varied markedly by the emergency physician who saw them from 1.8% to 25%.
 In the emergency department in the United States, CT or MRI imaging is done in 15% of people who present with injuries as of 2007 (up from 6% in 1998).

 The increased use of CT scans has been the greatest in two fields: screening of adults (screening CT of the lung in smokers, virtual colonoscopy, CT cardiac screening, and whole-body CT in asymptomatic patients) and CT imaging of children.
 Shortening of the scanning time to around 1 second, eliminating the strict need for the subject to remain still or be sedated, is one of the main reasons for the large increase in the pediatric population (especially for the diagnosis of appendicitis).
 As of 2007, in the United States a proportion of CT scans are performed unnecessarily.
 Some estimates place this number at 30%.
 There are a number of reasons for this including: legal concerns, financial incentives, and desire by the public.
 For example, some healthy people avidly pay to receive full-body CT scans as screening.
 In that case, it is not at all clear that the benefits outweigh the risks and costs.
 Deciding whether and how to treat incidentalomas is complex, radiation exposure is not negligible, and the money for the scans involves opportunity cost.

 Manufacturers

-Major manufacturers of CT Scanners Devices and Equipment are:
+Major manufacturers of CT scanning devices and equipment are: